Bufo boreas boreas

 - Tadpoles are usually black and often congregate in large groups.

-- Once common throughout the park, they now appear to be much rarer than spotted frogs and chorus frogs; scientists fear this species has experienced a decline in the Greater Yellowstone Ecosystem.
+- Once common throughout the park, now appear to be much rarer than spotted frogs and chorus frogs; scientists fear this species has experienced a decline in ecosystem.

 - Adults can range far from wetlands because of their ability to soak up water from tiny puddles or moist areas.

-- They lay eggs in shallow, sun-warmed water, such as ponds, lake edges, slow streams, and river backwaters.
+- Lay eggs in shallow, sun-warmed water, such as ponds, lake edges, slow streams, and river backwaters.

 - Tadpoles eat aquatic plants; adults eat insects, especially ants and beetles, worms, and other small invertebrates.